warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

   * - Can, Might, and May
     - Use the verb "can" to describe ability, capability, or capacity.
 Use "might" to describe possibility or eventuality.
-Because "may" infers permission, the edX documentation team prefers to use one of the other two verbs.
+Because "may" implies permission, the edX documentation team prefers to use one of the other two verbs.
   * - Capitalization